 Reporting features go further than the dashboard, focusing on project variance, tasks, cost and more.
 The better your data, the better your decision-making process.
 That’s why you want a reporting tool that can filter your information to show what you want to see and also target it for stakeholders.

 Construction management software from ProjectManager is cloud-based and gives you unlimited file storage for all your documents, and there are even more documents in a construction project than the already paper-heavy regular project.
 You can then attach those files as needed to any communication or even task, and track updates to the documents.

 Types of Construction Projects

 When looking into how to break down construction project management into types of projects, one must go to the source.
 There are three types of construction, in general, and they are buildings, infrastructure and industrial.
-The distinction can be further divided by residential and nonresidential.
+The distinction can be further divided into residential and nonresidential.

 From the three general types of construction, seven subsets can be listed.